66-24/greeter/README.md

 Caveat
 ---
-`ExecutorService` as well as java lambdas may not always bubble up the `ClassDefNotFoundException` This means that the integration test may not always fail
+`ExecutorService` as well as java lambdas may not always bubble up the `ClassDefNotFoundException` This means that the integration test may not always fail.